-We have audited the syndicate underwriting year accounts for the 2020 year of account of syndicate 5623 ('the syndicate') for the three years ended 31 December 2022 which comprise the Profit or loss account, the Balance sheet, the Cash flow statement, the Statement of changes in members' balances and the related notes 1 to 10, including a summary of significant accounting policies.
+We have audited the syndicate underwriting year accounts for the 2020 year of account of syndicate 6107 ('the syndicate') for the three years ended 31 December 2022 which comprise the Profit or Loss Account, the Balance Sheet, the Cash Flow Statement and the related notes 1 to 11, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' and FRS 103 'Insurance Contracts' (United Kingdom Generally Accepted Accounting Practice).